jprios/case_bot/README.md

-# Projeto de Assistente Inteligente Parcela Saúde
+# Parcela Saúde Intelligent Assistant Project

-## 1. Introdução
+## 1. Introduction

-Este documento apresenta a arquitetura e implementação de um agente de linguagem natural que simula um **analista da Parcela Saúde**, respondendo a perguntas sobre financiamento de procedimentos médicos com base em um contexto detalhado.
-A solução foi desenvolvida utilizando Python, bibliotecas do ecossistema LangChain, e modelos de linguagem (LLMs) de múltiplos provedores.
+This document presents the architecture and implementation of a natural language agent that simulates a **Parcela Saúde analyst**, responding to questions about financing medical procedures based on detailed context.
+The solution was developed using Python, libraries from the LangChain ecosystem, and language models (LLMs) from multiple providers.

 ---

-## 2. Arquitetura Geral
+## 2. General Architecture

-A arquitetura do projeto é modular e orientada a componentes.
-Ela se organiza em cinco blocos principais:
+The project architecture is modular and component-oriented.
+It is organized into five main blocks:

-1. `telegram_bot.py`: ponto de entrada para interações via Telegram.
+1. `telegram_bot.py`: entry point for Telegram interactions.
-2. `interface.py`: gerencia a comunicação com os LLMs.
+2. `interface.py`: manages communication with LLMs.
-3. `router.py`: define a lógica para escolha do modelo com base na pergunta.
+3. `router.py`: defines the logic for model selection based on the question.
-4. `vector_db.py`: gerencia memória semântica por meio de um banco vetorial.
+4. `vector_db.py`: manages semantic memory through a vector database.
-5. `context_loader.py`: carrega dados contextuais a partir de múltiplas fontes (Slack, Email, Drive etc.).
+5. `context_loader.py`: loads contextual data from multiple sources (Slack, Email, Drive, etc.).

 ---

-## 3. Componentes e Funcionalidades
+## 3. Components and Features

-### 3.1. `telegram_bot.py` – Bot de Atendimento
+### 3.1. `telegram_bot.py` – Support Bot

-Este script inicializa um bot Telegram capaz de:
+This script initializes a Telegram bot capable of:

-- Responder qualquer mensagem recebida (sem necessidade de `/start`).
+- Responding to any received message (no `/start` required).
-- Iniciar a conversa com uma **mensagem introdutória personalizada**.
+- Starting the conversation with a **custom introductory message**.
-- Encaminhar perguntas à interface para geração de respostas com LLM.
+- Forwarding questions to the interface for LLM-based responses.
-- Monitorar inatividade por tempo e encerrar sessões com mensagens de aviso.
+- Monitoring inactivity over time and ending sessions with warning messages.

-**Funções principais:**
+**Main functions:**

-- `handle_message`: lida com cada mensagem, ativa a lógica do roteador, envia mensagens de espera e resposta.
+- `handle_message`: processes each message, triggers router logic, sends waiting and response messages.
-- `monitorar_inatividade`: envia lembretes e finaliza sessões após inatividade.
+- `monitorar_inatividade`: sends reminders and ends sessions after inactivity.
-- `enviar_boas_vindas`: envia mensagem introdutória personalizada por usuário.
+- `enviar_boas_vindas`: sends a personalized introductory message to each user.

 ---

-### 3.2. `interface.py` – Integração com LLMs
+### 3.2. `interface.py` – LLM Integration

-Este módulo intermedia a chamada aos modelos de linguagem, adicionando:
+This module mediates calls to language models, adding:

-- **Prompt customizado** com persona da Parcela Saúde.
+- **Custom prompt** with the Parcela Saúde persona.
-- **Fallback inteligente** caso o modelo principal falhe.
+- **Intelligent fallback** in case the main model fails.
-- **Indexação semântica** das perguntas/respostas para memória futura.
+- **Semantic indexing** of questions/answers for future memory.

-**Classe: `LLMInterface`**
+**Class: `LLMInterface`**

-- `responder(pergunta: str, modelo: str) -> str`: método principal.
+- `responder(pergunta: str, modelo: str) -> str`: main method.
-  - Injeta `SystemMessage` com persona e instruções.
+  - Injects `SystemMessage` with persona and instructions.
-  - Envia `HumanMessage` ao LLM escolhido.
+  - Sends `HumanMessage` to the chosen LLM.
-  - Realiza até 5 tentativas com backoff exponencial.
+  - Performs up to 5 attempts with exponential backoff.
-  - Aplica fallback com o modelo `mistral_7b_instruct`, por ser o único com chave de acesso gratuita neste contexto (regra ajustável).
+  - Applies fallback with the `mistral_7b_instruct` model, as it is the only one with free access in this context (adjustable rule).
-  - Indexa a resposta à base vetorial para uso futuro via memória semântica.
+  - Indexes the answer into the vector database for future semantic memory usage.

 ---

-### 3.3. `router.py` – Roteamento de Modelos
+### 3.3. `router.py` – Model Routing

-Este componente seleciona o modelo mais adequado com base no conteúdo da pergunta.
+This component selects the most appropriate model based on the content of the question.

-**Classe: `LLMRouter`**
+**Class: `LLMRouter`**

 - `escolher_modelo(pergunta: str) -> dict`:
-  - Analisa palavras-chave sensíveis (ex: "dinheiro", "prazo", "jurídico").
+  - Analyzes sensitive keywords (e.g., "money", "term", "legal").
-  - Direciona perguntas técnicas sensíveis para modelos mais potentes como GPT-4 ou Claude.
+  - Routes sensitive technical questions to more powerful models like GPT-4 or Claude.
-  - Em outros casos, prioriza modelos de menor custo, como GPT-3.5 ou Mistral.
+  - In other cases, prioritizes lower-cost models like GPT-3.5 or Mistral.

-A lógica é simples mas modular, podendo ser estendida para considerar:
+The logic is simple but modular, and can be extended to consider:
-- Classificação semântica.
+- Semantic classification.
-- Custo por token.
+- Cost per token.
-- Tempo médio de resposta (latência).
+- Average response time (latency).

 ---

-### 3.4. `vector_db.py` – Banco Vetorial com FAISS
+### 3.4. `vector_db.py` – Vector Database with FAISS

-Este módulo implementa memória semântica com **FAISS**, utilizando **HuggingFace Embeddings** com o modelo `all-MiniLM-L6-v2`.
+This module implements semantic memory with **FAISS**, using **HuggingFace Embeddings** with the `all-MiniLM-L6-v2` model.

-**Justificativa para o uso do FAISS:**
+**Reasons for using FAISS:**

-- É local e leve, ideal para projetos de protótipo sem necessidade de serviços externos.
+- It is local and lightweight, ideal for prototype projects without the need for external services.
-- Suporta busca semântica eficiente em embeddings.
+- Supports efficient semantic search in embeddings.
-- Fácil integração com LangChain.
+- Easy integration with LangChain.
-- Não depende de conectividade com serviços pagos como Pinecone ou Weaviate.
+- Does not depend on connectivity with paid services like Pinecone or Weaviate.

-**Funções principais:**
+**Main functions:**

-- `indexar_mensagem(pergunta, resposta)`: converte em documento, gera embedding e salva no índice vetorial.
+- `indexar_mensagem(pergunta, resposta)`: converts into a document, generates embedding, and saves it in the vector index.
-- `buscar_contexto(pergunta)`: busca similaridade semântica da nova pergunta com o histórico indexado.
+- `buscar_contexto(pergunta)`: searches for semantic similarity between the new question and the indexed history.

 ---

-### 3.5. `context_loader.py` – Carregamento de Contexto
+### 3.5. `context_loader.py` – Context Loading

-Este módulo simula a integração com fontes externas de informação.
-Está estruturado para aceitar múltiplos formatos e origens, como:
+This module simulates integration with external information sources.
+It is structured to accept multiple formats and origins, such as:

-- Mensagens de WhatsApp
+- WhatsApp messages
 - Emails (.eml, .msg)
-- Arquivos PDF e Word
+- PDF and Word files
-- Planilhas
+- Spreadsheets
 - Slack (via API)

-**Funções principais:**
+**Main functions:**

-- `carregar_contexto_de_arquivos()`: percorre diretórios e carrega arquivos de texto, .pdf, .docx etc.
+- `carregar_contexto_de_arquivos()`: scans directories and loads text, .pdf, .docx files, etc.
-- `limpar_e_normalizar(texto)`: remove ruído e padroniza para indexação vetorial.
+- `limpar_e_normalizar(texto)`: removes noise and standardizes content for vector indexing.
-- `criar_documentos(textos)`: transforma textos em `Document` para serem embutidos.
+- `criar_documentos(textos)`: transforms texts into `Document` objects for embedding.

 ---

-## 4. Orquestração do Modelo
+## 4. Model Orchestration

-A orquestração geral da geração de resposta segue as seguintes etapas coordenadas entre os módulos:
+The general orchestration of the response generation follows these coordinated steps among modules:

-1. **Recepção da pergunta** pelo bot via `telegram_bot.py`, com verificação da sessão e envio da mensagem introdutória se necessário.
+1. **Receive the question** via the bot in `telegram_bot.py`, check session status, and send the introductory message if necessary.
-2. **Classificação da pergunta** em categorias (jurídica, financeira, técnica etc.) por meio da classe `LLMRouter`.
+2. **Classify the question** into categories (legal, financial, technical, etc.) through the `LLMRouter` class.
-3. **Escolha do modelo** mais apropriado com base na política definida (ex: balanceada ou baixo custo).
+3. **Select the most appropriate model** based on the defined policy (e.g., balanced or low-cost).
-4. **Busca de contexto** no banco vetorial com `vector_db.py`, agregando histórico ou informações similares à pergunta.
+4. **Search for context** in the vector database with `vector_db.py`, adding history or information similar to the question.
-5. **Geração da resposta** usando `LLMInterface`, que injeta persona, envia ao modelo e trata possíveis falhas com fallback.
+5. **Generate the answer** using `LLMInterface`, which injects the persona, sends it to the model, and handles possible failures with fallback.
-6. **Resposta ao usuário** pelo bot no Telegram.
+6. **Send the answer** to the user via the Telegram bot.
-7. **Armazenamento da interação** no banco vetorial para uso futuro e melhoria de contexto.
+7. **Store the interaction** in the vector database for future use and context improvement.

-Essa orquestração permite modularidade, adaptabilidade a diferentes provedores e personalização do comportamento do assistente conforme as necessidades do negócio.
+This orchestration allows modularity, adaptability to different providers, and customization of the assistant's behavior according to the needs of the project.

 ---

-## 5. Estratégias e Decisões Técnicas
+## 5. Strategies and Technical Decisions

 ### 5.1.
-Persona do Agente
+Agent Persona

-Foi desenvolvido um prompt fixo que define o analista da Parcela Saúde com as seguintes instruções:
+A fixed prompt was developed that defines the Parcela Saúde analyst with the following instructions:

-- Postura empática, profissional e clara.
+- Empathetic, professional, and clear demeanor.
-- Conhecimento profundo sobre financiamento, crédito e repasse.
+- Deep knowledge of financing, credit, and disbursement.
-- Evitar respostas genéricas.
+- Avoid generic answers.
-- Proibido declarar-se IA.
+- Forbidden to declare itself as AI.

-Este prompt é injetado como `SystemMessage` no início de cada interação.
+This prompt is injected as a `SystemMessage` at the beginning of each interaction.

 ### 5.2.
-Fallback com Mistral
+Fallback with Mistral

-Como apenas o modelo `mistral_7b_instruct` pode ser acessado gratuitamente via OpenRouter sem API key, foi definido como fallback em caso de falhas.
-Contudo, essa regra é modular e pode ser alterada para outros modelos ou fornecedores.
+As only the `mistral_7b_instruct` model can be accessed for free via OpenRouter without an API key, it was set as the fallback in case of failures.
+However, this rule is modular and can be changed to other models or providers.

 ---

-## 6. Considerações Finais
+## 6. Final Considerations

-O projeto entrega um agente conversacional robusto, capaz de:
+The project delivers a robust conversational agent capable of:

-- Atender dúvidas de clientes via Telegram.
+- Handling customer questions via Telegram.
-- Utilizar múltiplos LLMs com roteamento inteligente.
+- Using multiple LLMs with intelligent routing.
-- Manter memória semântica por meio de FAISS.
+- Maintaining semantic memory through FAISS.
-- Ser facilmente expandido com novas fontes de contexto (Slack, WhatsApp, etc.).
+- Being easily expanded with new context sources (Slack, WhatsApp, etc.).
-- Escalar o uso com outros canais, como API pública ou interface web.
+- Scaling to other channels, such as public API or web interface.

-A solução está modularizada, extensível e preparada para futura evolução com foco em escalabilidade e personalização.
+The solution is modularized, extensible, and prepared for future evolution with a focus on scalability and customization.